-This schedule presents historical trend information about the University's proportionate share of the net pension liability for its employees who participate in the PERS.
+This schedule presents historical trend information about the IHL System's proportionate share of the net pension liability for its employees who participate in the PERS.
 The net pension liability is measured as the total pension liability less the amount of the fiduciary net position of the plan.
 Trend information will be accumulated to display a ten-year presentation.

-(b) Schedule of Proportionate Share of the University of Mississippi's Contributions
+(b) Schedule of Proportionate Share of Contributions to the PERS Defined Benefit Plan